paepke/emencia-django-newsletter/README.rst

     install with too much of a mixed heritage for past upgrades to work easily.
   * Need to finish the code inspection and cleanup.
 PyCharm has identified 1312 issues ( admittedly 1003 of them are spelling concerns!) for me to look through.
+  * HTML Link as content isn't presently working...
+  * What are Workgroups?
+How do they differ/compare with Segments?
+  * What does the Premailer do?
+Answer: Seems to be responsible for parsing html pages into content for the newsletter.
+     * Needs some work!
+  * Tidy up, understand and expand on what the Templates functionality does (or doesn't).
   * I want to add:
      * Mezzanine support - tie it into the blog system elegantly
      * WYSIWYG editor made active - several of the merges suggest work has been done on this, but I need to active and test it.
+        * Need to work out which packages have been used as the base for tinymce and ckeditor